kodekloudhub/community-faq/docs/playgrounds.md

 * Azure - https://kodekloud.com/cloud-playgrounds/azure
 * GCP - https://kodekloud.com/cloud-playgrounds/google

+## Cloud IAM

+When you first log into a playground, you start with an intital user, usally something ile `kk_labs_user_XX`.
+This has a set of permissions.
+In the palygrounds where you can create addditional IAM resources, those resources must have specific names and cannot be granted any higher privilege than the user you log in as.

+### AWS IAM

+* You can create `IAM::User` as long as the name starts with `iamuser_`
+* You can create `IAM::Group` as long as the name starts with `iamgroup_`
+* You can create `IAM:Role` with specific names.
+Must be one of
+    * `lambda_execution_role`
+    * `CodeDeployRole`
+    * `EC2InstanceRole`
+    * `CodePipelineServiceRole`
+    * `eksClusterRole`

+You cannot assign any IAM resource higher permissions than the user you first log in as.
+This would be a privilege escalation.

 # Kubernetes Clusters

 Also a popular topic on the forums is "*I tried to launch an EKS/AKS/GKE cluster, but I got this permission error*".
 The permission errors are for the reasons stated in the previous paragraph.
 We have curated cluster builds that will work on the playgrounds.
 See [here](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/tree/master/managed-clusters).